· · AI

 Delta processing for document updates.
 Don’t re-embed your entire document collection when one page changes.
 Build a system like git diff that only processes what changed.
 Saves compute, reduces latency, prevents version drift.

 Monitoring and alerting.
 Track retrieval latency, embedding generation time, and database query performance.
 Set alerts for sudden drops in precision or spikes in retrieval time.
 Production systems need observability to catch degradation before users notice.
-Too many teams rely on manual spot-checks and one-off experiments, which leads to slow iteration cycles and mysterious production failures.
+Too many teams rely on manual spot-checks and one-off experiments, which leads to painful iteration cycles and mysterious production failures.

 Fallback strategies for missing information.
 RAG systems break when asked about topics not in the knowledge base.
 Detect low-confidence retrievals and handle them explicitly rather than letting the model hallucinate.

 Security at the retrieval layer.
 OWASP added Vector and Embedding Weaknesses as LLM08 in their 2025 Top 10 LLM risks, covering embedding inversion, adversarial embeddings, and cross-context leakage.
 Research on PoisonedRAG demonstrated that a small number of crafted documents can reliably manipulate AI responses through indirect prompt injection.
 Enforce access control at the embeddings retrieval layer and verify document provenance.
+RAG amplifies whatever security posture you already have, weak or strong.

 Vector database choice shapes both performance and cost.
 Pinecone handles billions of vectors with sub-50ms latency.
 Weaviate offers flexibility and hybrid search with both managed and open source options.
 Qdrant excels at complex filtering with strong multitenancy and is now SOC 2 Type II certified.
 Chroma works for prototypes and smaller deployments.
 Milvus 2.6 and Zilliz Cloud lead for enterprise scale, with tiered storage delivering 87% storage cost reduction by automatically moving data between hot, warm, and cold tiers.
 Benchmark with your actual data before committing to any of these.

 The teams that succeed with RAG aren’t the ones with the fanciest models.
-They’re the ones who treated retrieval as the genuinely hard problem it is, and built accordingly.
+They’re the ones who treated retrieval as the hard problem it is, and built accordingly.

 About the Author

 Amit Kothari is an experienced consultant, advisor, coach, and educator specializing in AI and operations for executives and their companies.
-With 25+ years of experience and as the founder of Tallyfy (raised $3.6m), he helps mid-size companies identify, plan, and implement practical AI solutions that actually work.
+With 25+ years of experience, he is the Co-Founder & CEO of Tallyfy® (raised $3.6m, the Workflow Made Easy® platform) and Partner at Blue Sheen, an AI advisory firm for mid-size companies.
+He helps companies identify, plan, and implement practical AI solutions that actually work.
 Originally British and now based in St. Louis, MO, Amit combines deep technical expertise with real-world business understanding.
+Read Amit's full bio →

 Disclaimer: The content in this article represents personal opinions based on extensive research and practical experience.
 While every effort has been made to ensure accuracy through data analysis and source verification, this should not be considered professional advice.
 Always consult with qualified professionals for decisions specific to your situation.